FirePanther/apps-script-Gist-to-GDrive/README.md

 gists if they have changed.
 This way the script does take much less time and if you get a timeout error you can just run the script again to continue.

+New: Removes old (removed or renamed) gist folders.

 ## Add triggers (cron jobs)

 Click on `Resources` > `Current project's triggers` to add the `run`